comsec-group/cellift-artifacts/README.md

 Together these should look like Figure 8.

 #### FPGA synthesis to reproduce Figure 9 (human time: several minutes at a time. computer time: several days)

+Reproducing the FPGA synthesis experiments is outside a Docker container.

+Go to the Artifacts repo, to the `cellift-fpga-glance` dir.
+In each design directory, for each instrumentation type, create a run directory, and execute `vivado` from there:

+        cd cellift-fpga-glance/ibex
+        mkdir run-vanilla
+        cd run-vanilla
+        vivado -mode tcl -source ../commands_vanilla.tcl

+repeat this step for each design (ibex, cva6, pulpissimo, rocket, boom) and for each commands file (commands_cellift.tcl, commands_glift.tcl, commands_vanilla.tcl).
+The results will be text files in the run directories.

 #### Execute Spectre and Meltdown POCs to reproduce Figure 11 (human time: a few minutes. computer time: a few minutes.)